module Subst:a substitutionsig..end

 but not for bound variables within a bound term.

-E.g. [x -> (g(z)); y -> z; z -> a]
+E.g. [x -> (g(z)); y -> z; z -> a] would be represented as

-[x -> (g(z)); y -> a; z -> a]
+[x -> (g(z)); y -> a; z -> a].

 A substitution is parameter preserving (p_preserving) if parameters are only bound injectively to parameters of other terms.